mhaberler/canopennode/Example_IO/__readme_SC2x3.txt

-Set one-workbench workspace location on .....\CANopen
+Update location of your project for One Workbench project files.

 Edit \Example_IO\.project file:
-Near the end of file set <location> to your location.
+Near the end of the file set <location> tag to location of the CANopen_stack in your filesystem.
-Default is: <location>C:/Documents/CANopen/CANopen_stack</location>
+For example: <location>D:/_/Dokumenti/CANopen/CANopen_stack</location>
+Relative paths don't work ???